Language: EN

 • Mantissa: 01110000000000000000000

-This method allows handling numbers of very different magnitudes by adjusting the exponent.
-But it also has its limitations, especially in terms of precision for very small or very large numbers.
+This method allows for handling numbers of vastly different magnitudes by adjusting the exponent.
+However, it also has its limitations, especially in terms of precision for very small or very large numbers.

-The representation is more complex than fixed point representation and requires more computational cost.
+The representation is more complex than fixed point representation and requires greater computational cost.
 But, in return, it allows us to cover a huge amount of numbers.

-Despite its versatility, floating point representation of decimal numbers can lead to precision problems.
-This is because in reality, we are not coding a number but “a very close number.”
+Despite its versatility, the representation of decimal numbers in floating point can lead to precision issues.
+This is because we are not actually encoding a number but rather “a very close number”.

-For example, the decimal number 0.1 cannot be represented accurately in binary system and results in a periodic representation in binary.
+For example, the decimal number 0.1 cannot be represented precisely in binary and results in a periodic representation in binary.

 • Sign: 0